Skip to content

 Cognitive restructuring is a technique used in cognitive-behavioral therapy (CBT) to help manage anxiety by identifying and challenging negative thought patterns.
 This method allows individuals to reframe negative thoughts and adopt more balanced perspectives.

-The process begins with becoming aware of the negative thoughts that contribute to your anxiety, such as, “I’m going to fail this class.”
-Once these thoughts are identified, the next step is to challenge their validity by examining the evidence for and against them.
+First, identify negative thoughts like ‘I’ll fail this class.’
+Then, challenge these thoughts by examining evidence for and against them.
 By evaluating both sides, you can arrive at a more balanced perspective, such as, “I’ve faced challenges in this class, but I’ve also worked hard and sought help when needed.”
 After challenging the negative thought, the final step is to replace it with a more realistic and constructive thought.
 Instead of thinking, “I’m going to fail this class,” you might think, “I’ve done my best with the assignments, and I will continue to seek help and improve.”
 This new perspective can reduce anxiety and help you approach the situation with greater confidence and calmness.

 12. Petting an Animal